Is a Macro Tracking App Better for Fat Loss, Muscle Gain, or Body Recomposition?

 How to Start Macro Tracking Today (Without Overcomplicating It)

 One of the biggest myths I hear is that tracking macros is complicated.
+It doesn’t have to be.

 Here’s exactly how I recommend getting started with macro tracking — whether your goal is cutting, bulking, or recomping.